radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/node-details.md

 ![image description](images/select-scale.png)

-In the *Adjust Environment Scale* dialog, use the slider to increase or decrease the quantity.
+In the *Adjust Application Scale* dialog, use the slider to increase or decrease the quantity.
 Alternatively, you can select either the minus (**-**) or plus (**+**) sign on either side of the slider to increase or decrease the number of nodes to display.

 By default the scale reflects the number of nodes at the current state.
 Adjust the scale to required number of nodes.